 Shredding the entire box is not only quicker, but also more secure as there may be personal information on the outisde of the box.

-We can also clear storage rooms, shelves, and do a bulk archive removal and shred for you.
+With our document shredding service we can also clear storage rooms, shelves, and do a bulk archive removal and shred for you.